-Adobe’s recent acquisition of Figma, a collaborative design platform, for a reported $20 billion marks a continuing trend of robust M&A activity in the SaaS market.
-In fact, SaaS deals in 2021 increased by 11.3% from 2020.
-They also comprised more than half of the 3,400 M&A transactions for the year.
-Such change is a constant in the SaaS market, but, as the saying goes, with change comes opportunity.
+Adobe’s acquisition of Figma, a collaborative design platform, for nearly $20 billion marks a yearly trend of robust M&A activity in the SaaS market.
 From new product bundles to volume discounts to leveraging the use of a competing product, vendor M&A activity can lead to savings if you have the right data.
 Alternatively, if you don’t have full visibility into your SaaS environment, or if you’re relying on manual processes and spreadsheets, you may be missing out on the following SaaS savings opportunities after M&A.

 Navigating product bundles